 Embarking on the Lares Trek is an adventure of a lifetime.
 It’s crucial to understand the Lares Trek difficulty level.
+The difficulty is defined by the high altitude and diverse terrains which can challenge even the most seasoned of hikers.
+Preparation is key to your enjoyment of this trek.
 This article breaks it down.

 We’ll explore the physical demands.
 Insights into the daily hiking realities await.
 Learn what to expect on the trail.